Ruti Olajugbagbe

 Ruti Olajugbagbe, known professionally as Ruti, (born 20 September 1999) is an English singer-songwriter.
 After winning the seventh series of The Voice UK, they (Note: Ruti uses they/them pronouns.) released their debut EP Racing Cars in 2019.
+Since then, Ruti has had numerous successful releases, including their 2024 single, "Lungs."

 Career

 2018: The Voice UK

 In 2018, Olajugbagbe auditioned for The Voice UK, and joined Sir Tom Jones's team.
-After winning the series, their winner's single "Dreams", a cover of The Cranberries song, reached number 1 on the UK iTunes Store, and debuted at number 14 on the UK Singles Chart.
+After winning the series, their winner's single "Dreams", a cover of the Cranberries song, reached number 1 on the UK iTunes Store, and debuted at number 14 on the UK Singles Chart.